-Study population (peri-mortem cohort, "The Last Gift"): As part of this study, we will enroll 30 individuals living with HIV who are willing to have a rapid autopsy after death and are determined to have a low five-year survival.
+Study population (peri-mortem cohort, "The Last Gift"): As part of this study, we will enroll 30 individuals living with HIV who are terminally-ill with six months or less to live, as determined by their primary care provider.
 Based on a survey of UCSD Owen patients entering hospice care over the past year, roughly half chose to interrupt ART before their death, while the other half continued their ART until death.